patrickobrien1501/SEED/README.md

 ## Functionalities
 This interface between a design study software and applied data science can be established by connecting following dots:
-- Python flask backend
+- Python backend, deployment via flask, streamlit, dash or similar...
 - pyDOE2: an experimental design package for python that is designed to help scientists, engineers, statisticians, etc., to construct appropriate experimental designs
-- python LUX - an intelligent data visualization toolkit
+- python LUX, plotly...  intelligent data visualization toolkits
-- Python statsmodels https://www.statsmodels.org/stable/index.html - Python module that provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration
+- Python statsmodels https://www.statsmodels.org/stable/index.html: Python module that provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration
-- Scipy - Python-based ecosystem of open-source software for mathematics, science, and engineering
+- Scipy: Python-based ecosystem of open-source software for mathematics, science, and engineering
-- Scikit Learn - Simple and efficient tools for predictive data analysis for regression, classification, clustering, dimensionality reduction and much more
+- Scikit Learn: Simple and efficient tools for predictive data analysis for regression, classification, clustering, dimensionality reduction and much more